Lucifer4255/affine-chatwoot-task/README.md

 ---

-## ✅ Status
+## ✅ Areas of Improvement

-✔️ 80% Complete
-🚧 Remaining:
 - Final styling polish
-- Optional: auto TLS for subdomain support (e.g., `acme.localhost`)
+- Improve the DOcker files for production and development build
+- improve the tenant backend with type guarding and a proper db if necessary for the job